tobycrabtree/cleaningdatacourseproject/README.md

 #### Select standard deviation measurements from the 561 variables
 colSD <- grep("std()", labels[,2])

-### create the extract set with mean and standard deviation measurements along with activity (column 562) and subject (column 563)
+### Create the extract set with mean and standard deviation measurements along with activity (column 562) and subject (column 563)
 extractSet <- subset(mergeSet, select=c(colMean, colSD, 562, 563))

 ### Use descriptive activity names to name the activities in the data set.
 Six activities were provided in the data set.